Join us for a fun, friendly Campus Tour!

 Sport Management majors must complete 121 credit hours (approximately 40 courses), including courses from the foundation and business core curricula, focused electives and these required specialization courses:

-Associate Professor of Sport Management / Sport Management Program Chair
+Assistant Professor of Sports Management / Sport Management Program Chair